zype/zype.github.io/platform_docs/overview.md

 ### What can I Accomplish?

-At the core, our mission is to enable you to get your video content in front of satisfied viewers.
+At the core, our mission is to enable you to give your consumers what they want - instant and easy direct access to the content they love, on any device, anywhere.

 ### This is awesome!